For greater assistance contact the Office of Global Programs and Studies.

 CSIS offers full and part-time internships in the fall, spring and summer for undergraduates, advanced students,and recent graduates who are interested in gaining practical experience in public policy.
 Applicants must be eligible to work in the U.S. Deadlines: early August (Fall), late November (Spring), mid-March (Summer).

 Charles G. Koch Summer Fellow Program

 The Charles G. Koch Summer Fellow Program offers internships in public policy located in Washington, DC, and at state-based policy organizations across the country featuring a $6,000 stipend.
-Applicants must be eligible to work in the U.S. Deadline: March 1st.
+Applicants must be eligible to work in the U.S. Deadlines variable.

 Chevening Scholarship Program

 Three scholarship schemes for post graduate study in the United Kingdom for students of non-British citizenry and from selected countries in any field of study.
 Aimed at extremely capable individuals who have already made an impact and are motivated to pursue a career that will take them to a position of leadership within their own country.
 Deadlines vary per country.

 Need-based grants (up to $10,000) to undergraduate or graduate students actively working for peace and justice on campus and/or in the community.
 Deadline: April 1st.

 Provides seed funding and support to more than 450 social entrepreneurs with bold ideas for social change in order to launch groundbreaking organizations around the world.
 A stipend of $60,000 for individuals ($90,000 for 2- person partnerships) paid in four equal installments over two years.
 Must demonstrate sufficient English fluency to participate in interviews and Echoing Green events.
 Deadline: sometime in October.

 Elie Wiesel Prize in Ethics

 Essay contest for full-time juniors or seniors.
 Requires a faculty advisor.
 Prizes range from $500- $5,000.
 Deadlines variable.